aws-samples/amazon-sagemaker-secure-mlops/README.md

   + `SCProjectLaunchRole`: for AWS Service Catalog to deploy project-specific products (such as SageMaker Notebooks)
   + `AmazonSageMakerServiceCatalogProductsUseRole`: for SageMaker CI/CD execution (CodeBuild and CodePipeline)
   + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments
-  + `SageMakerCrossAccountDeploymentRole`: cross-account deployment for SageMaker Model endpoints
+  + `SageMakerModelDeploymentRole`: deployment role for SageMaker Model endpoints
   + `VPCFlowLogsRole`: optional role for VPC Flow Logs to write logs into a CloudWatch log group

 ## AWS Organizations setup for multi-account ML model deployment